modenaxe/auto-lowerlimb-models-paper/bone_geometries/ICL_MRI/README.md

 # Data from _in vivo_ MRI study.

-Skeleton from participant P0, copyright Imperial College London.
+Skeleton of one participant P0, copyright Imperial College London.

 Meshes smoothed using Meshlab.